 In March 2016, the FASB issued an update (ASU 2016-09) to the standard on Compensation-Stock Compensation, which simplifies several aspects of the accounting for employee share-based payment transactions including the accounting for income taxes, forfeitures, and statutory tax withholding requirements, as well as classification in the statement of cash flows.
 For public business entities, the amendments in this update are effective for annual periods beginning after December 15, 2016, and interim periods within those annual periods.
 Early adoption is permitted for any entity in any interim or annual period.
 Upon adoption, entities will be required to apply a modified retrospective, prospective or retrospective transition method depending on the specific section of the guidance being adopted.
-The Company is currently evaluating the effect the update will have on its consolidated financial statements and related disclosures.
+While we are still evaluating the impact of adoption of the new guidance, we believe the new standard will cause volatility in our effective tax rates as well as basic and diluted earnings per share due to the tax effects related to share-based payments being recorded to the income statement (rather than equity).
+The volatility in future periods will depend on our stock price at the awards' vesting dates, geographical mix and tax rates in applicable jurisdictions, as well as the number of awards that vest in each period.
+We will change our accounting policy on forfeitures from estimating the number of awards that are expected to vest to account for forfeitures when they occur.
+We do not expect the accounting policy change in forfeitures to have a significant impact to the consolidated financial statements.